 EXIM Bank focuses on strengthening and enhancing its risk management culture and internal control processes rather than increasing capital to cover up weak risk management and control practices.
-The bank has been generating most of its incremental capital from retained profit (stock dividend, transfer to statutory reserve) to balance the incremental growth of Risk Weighted Assets (RWA).
-So far, The bank has issued BDT 650.00 Crore Mudaraba Subordinated Tier II Bond.
-Moreover, the bank is going to issue BDT 500.00 Crore Mudaraba Subordinated (3nd Issuance) Tier II Bond in 2018 to strengthen its further capital base.
+Earlier, the bank generated most of its incremental capital from retained profit (stock dividend, transfer to statutory reserve) to balance the growth of Risk Weighted Assets (RWA).
+So far, The bank has issued BDT 650.00 Crore Mudaraba Subordinated Tier II Bond (outstanding of which is BDT 600.00 crore now).
+Moreover, the bank is going to issue BDT 600.00 Crore Mudaraba Subordinated (3nd Issuance) Tier II Bond in 2019 to strengthen its capital base.
 The Bank's policy is to manage and maintain strong Capital to Risk-weighted Asset Ratio (CRAR) through investing on those who are high grade rated investment customer and those who are low risk weight bearing customer.
-The bank is able to maintain capital to risk weighted asset ratio at 12.11% on Solo basis against the regulatory minimum level of 10.00%.
+The bank is able to maintain capital to risk weighted asset ratio at 10.90% on Solo basis against the regulatory minimum level of 10.00%.
 In addition to the MCR, Capital conservation Buffer (CCB) is also considered while maintaining the Capital to Risk Weighted Asset Ratio.
-Capital for BDT 3481.45 Crore well above the regulatory MCR and CCB is meant for supporting anticipated future business growth and to serve as a buffer for unexpected shock thereby ensuring that the Bank's CRAR does not fall below the regulatory minimum level even in adverse condition and also can be considered as sufficient for Pillar II requirement and ultimately can be treated as adequate capital.
+Capital for BDT 3,513.03 Crore well above the regulatory MCR which is meant for supporting anticipated future business growth and to serve as a buffer for unexpected shock thereby ensuring that the Bank's CRAR does not fall below the regulatory minimum level even in adverse condition and also can be considered as sufficient for Pillar II requirement and ultimately can be treated as adequate capital.
 The Bank's policy is to manage and maintain its capital with the objective of maintaining strong capital ratio and high rating.
 The Bank also ensures that the capital levels comply with regulatory requirements and satisfy the external rating agencies and other stakeholders including depositors.
 The whole objective of the capital management process in the Bank is to ensure that the Bank remains adequately capitalized at all times.